How to Choose a CMMC Consultant

 Comprehensive Service Offerings

-In the defense contracting world, there is no “quick fix” to achieve CMMC certification.
-Implementing all 110 of the security controls required to achieve CMMC Level 2 certification takes time and effort: often six months or more depending on your initial readiness.
-Your CMMC service provider should be able to:
+In the defense contracting world, there’s no “quick fix” to achieve CMMC certification.
+Implementing all 110 of the security controls required for CMMC Level 2 takes time and effort: often six months or more, depending on your initial readiness.

 Excellent Customer Support